 First of all, the church is not only a building, but it is a fleshly reality.
 That means, the church is you!
 Yes, we need you, your gifts and talents and involvement to make this church community vibrant and what God intends it to be.
 Have you been involved with a ministry in the past?
 Do you have any gifts and talents you would like to share?
 Let us know!

 We have many people and groups who help the church to function on a daily basis...
 The Parish Council: John deRuiter (Chairperson), Heather Oulton (Vice Chairperson), Jackie Abello (Secretary), Rodrigue Lalonde, Pebbles deRuiter, Anna Trach, Paul Weisenberger.

 Please feel free to grab any one of these individuals if you have any thoughts, concerns or comments.
 They are here to serve you!

-The Parish Finance committee is made up of: Adrien Bussiere (chairperson), Perry Hendriks, Carmen Grayson, Joceline LeBlanc, Dennis Madu.
+The Parish Finance committee is made up of: Joe Halbach (chairperson), Carmen Grayson, Joceline LeBlanc, Dennis Madu.

 The Parish team also consists of our wonderful parish secretary, Jeanette Gariepy, who is in many ways the face of the parish, as she is the warm, welcoming individual you will first meet if you come visit us at the parish office!